-Almost all staff are first-aid and epi-pen trained and have regular updates on asthma care from the school nurse.
-Inhalers and similar medications are stored in the school office where staff have greater first-aid expertise.
-They have also had training on how to give medicines in school.
+Most staff are first-aid and epi-pen trained and have regular updates on asthma care.
+Inhalers and similar medications are stored in the school office where staff have greater firstaid expertise.
+Office personnel have been trained on how to give medicines in school, supported by a robust policy and guidance.

-The SENCO is a qualified teacher with the National SENCO Award and has previously had the role of SENCO at another school whilst the Head teacher is a qualified physiotherapist and also completed the SENCO Award several years ago.
-Additional training for other members of staff (TAs, class teachers and lunchtime assistants) has included speech, language, dyslexia, developmental trauma and maths courses.
+The SENCO is a qualified teacher with the National SENCO Award, having been a SENCO at another school, whilst the Head teacher has broad experience with SEND.
+Additional training for other members of staff has included speech, language, dyslexia, dyscalculia, developmental trauma courses.
 As a village school, with a relatively small staff, we endeavour to develop our expertise to suit the needs of the children so that they are all well supported.